Convoy of fleeing civilians ambushed in besieged Mozambique town

 Nearly 200 people had been sheltering in the Amarula Palma hotel during the attack, according to three diplomats and one of the organisations with people inside.

 They included a Spanish resident and other foreigners who locked themselves in a protected room in the hotel, a Spanish diplomatic source told Reuters.
-Spain’s foreign office did not immediately comment.
+Spain’s foreign ministry confirmed there had been a Spanish citizen in Palma who managed to flee the town.

-Rescue efforts had been underway with at least 20 people flown to safety in helicopters before the ambush, said Lional Dyck, who runs Dyck Advisory Group, a South African private security company that works with Mozambique’s government.
+Before the ambush, rescue efforts had been underway with at least 20 people flown to safety in helicopters, said Lional Dyck, who runs Dyck Advisory Group, a South African private security company that works with Mozambique’s government.

 On Friday afternoon, some people attempted to escape in a convoy of vehicles but were ambushed just outside the hotel, according to Dyck, two diplomats and the organizations with people inside.